CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](media/deploy-pods.png "Lab Environment")

 1. Navigate to the Resource Group from the Azure portal navigation pane and click on the Resource Group named azure-arc.
-Look for the resource named **Arc-Data-Demo** of resource type Azure Arc-enabled Kubernetes resource.
+Look for the resource named **Arc-Data-Demo-DirectMode** of resource type Azure Arc-enabled Kubernetes resource.

    ![](media/azurearc-connected.png "Lab Environment")